Wednesday, December 3, 2025

 It wouldn't be a Metroid game without Zebesian Space Pirates, and this game has a lot of them.
 At first they aren't much of an issue to dispatch, but they quickly adapt to the threat posed by Samus.
 Soon you start encountering flying Zebesians with rocket launchers, Zebesians with cloaking devices, and multi-colored Zebesians that are only vulnerable to one weapon.

 They're also breeding Metroids.
 The first time Samus finds one in stasis, it's a creepy moment.
 Without any dialogue, Samus reacts strongly to the presence of the vicious life-form.
 If this were Other M she'd launch into a lengthy monologue about motherhood and stuff while making Adam a sandwich.
 Keep it simple, folks.
-Metroids are basically the honey badgers of the cosmos, and they're scary face-raping fiends.
+Metroids are basically the honey badgers of the cosmos.

 The Thermal Visor is one of the cooler artifacts in the game, and gives you Predator-vision.
 Helps a lot when fighting Predator-cloaked Zebesians.
 That's right, this game borrows heavily from both Alien (per usual) AND Predator.